Dorinda Cox

 19 October 2021

-# Indigenous Rights # Climate Action # Social Justice
+# Indigenous Rights # Climate Justice # Social Justice

 Personal Background and Values

-• Advocates for a national treaty and truth-telling processes to address historical injustices and enhance Indigenous rights and governance.
+• Advocates for a national treaty and truth-telling processes to address historical injustices faced by First Nations peoples.
+Emphasises the need for First Nations voices in governance and policies.

-• Calls for a national inquiry into the missing and murdered First Nations women and better responses to family violence and social disadvantage.
+• Highlights the need for a national inquiry into violence against First Nations women and the necessity of comprehensive prevention strategies to address gender violence and social disadvantage.

 Read Full Speech